-Informed Consent should be timed to coincide with confirmation of discharge and an average of 48 hours' notice of discharge acts as a guide at site; staff will be best placed to judge the timing of informed consent.
+Informed Consent should be timed to coincide with discharge planning and consideration of information and associated data collection linked to recruitment at a critical transition of care.
+An average of 48 hours' notice of discharge acts as a guide at site; staff will be best placed to judge the timing of informed consent and completion of data collection.